mongodb-labs/django-mongodb-cli/docs/source/usage/third-party.rst

     dm repo test django-filter

-When completed successfully the output should look something like this:
+When completed successfully the output should look like this:

 .. image:: ../_static/images/django-filter.png